Invite friends and family to read the obituary and add memories.

 11:00 am - 12:00 pm (Pacific time)

 Donna grew up in Gridley, California, although for several years (during and immediately after World War II) she lived in Bentonville, Arkansas, and Oakwood, Oklahoma.
 While in school, Donna studied all forms of dancing, especially tap, ballroom, and hula; she and her sister, Luella, occasionally performed at various functions as the “Sweetheart Sisters.”
-She was also active Future Homemakers of America and 4H and was vice-president of the Girls’ Club (Theo Rho).
+She was also active in Future Homemakers of America and 4H and was vice-president of the Girls’ Club (Theo Rho).
 Academically, Donna enjoyed history, Latin, and psychology, and she was proud of her math, business, and bookkeeping skills, keeping the books for her father’s garage.

 After graduating from Gridley Union High School, Donna worked for Shell Oil in Sacramento as a bookkeeper until she met and married her husband, Joe, who was a pharmacist serving in the U.S. Air Force at Beale Air Force Base, near Marysville.
 Shortly after they married, Donna and Joe relocated to Southern California (courtesy of the Air Force), where they soon put down roots in the then-new City of Lakewood and started a family.

-Donna was a devoted wife and mother who volunteered in various capacities (often serving as treasurer) for various organizations, including the Parish Council of Saint Pancratius Catholic Church in Lakewood, the Girl Scouts of America, the Long Beach Pharmacists Auxiliary, and the California Pharmacists Association.
+Donna was a devoted wife and mother who volunteered in various capacities (often serving as treasurer) for various organizations, including the Women’s Parish Council of Saint Pancratius Catholic Church in Lakewood, the Girl Scouts of America, the Long Beach Pharmacists Auxiliary, and the California Pharmacists Association.
 She was also a skilled seamstress, an avid painter, an excellent cook (especially of Italian cuisine), and a gracious hostess.

 A viewing will be held on February 25, 2026, at SS.
-Peter & Paul Catholic Church, located at 4450 Granite Dr, Rocklin, CA, from 10:30 AM to 11:00 AM, followed by a Mass starting at 11:00 AM and concluding at 12:00 PM.
-A graveside service will take place on February 27, 2026, at Newcastle Cemetery, 850 Taylor Road, Newcastle, CA, commencing at 11:00 AM and ending at 12:00 PM.
+Peter & Paul Catholic Church, located at 4450 Granite Drive, Rocklin, CA, from 10:30 AM to 10:45 AM, followed by a Mass starting at 11:00 AM.
+Private graveside services will take place on February 27, 2026, at Newcastle Cemetery, where Donna will be laid to rest alongside Joe.

 SS.
 Peter & Paul Catholic Church